Trainee Feedback Form for NIGMS Programs

 All trainees are required to pursue their research training full time as specified by the sponsoring institution in accordance with its own policies.
 Trainees are typically provided full-time support for two to three years of undergraduate studies.
 Use of training grant support in the final three years of undergraduate research training is strongly encouraged to allow for the participation in research, training, mentoring, professional development, and cohort-building activities that will prepare the trainees to successfully transition into a biomedical, research-focused higher degree program.

-Applicants are strongly encouraged to read the FOA (including Related Notices in the Overview Section),
+Applicants are strongly encouraged to read the NOFO (including Related Notices in the Overview Section),

 Answers to Frequently Asked Questions, and consult NIGMS staff to discuss eligibility and application requirements prior to submission.

 When submitting an application, it's important to follow all instructions and